 A fierce, intelligent, and often hilarious novel about a young African American attorney who struggles to keep his cool in the personally and politically turbulent ’90s.

-Set amid the racial tensions of the 1990s, Knucklehead is hard-hitting, hilarious, and frank.
-The situations Marcus navigates are as relevant today as they were twenty years ago, especially as we consider violence and racial injustices against African American men and women taking place every day in America, and the long-lasting effects this violence has on the black community.
+Set amid the racial violence of the 1990s, Knucklehead is hard-hitting, hilarious, and frank.
+The situations Marcus navigates are as familiar today as they were twenty years ago.
+And the similarity of our present-day climate is poignant and disturbing.